Virtual Mentor Tips: How to be Successful in Winter Session during the Holidays

 Get your ducks in a row

 Before the course begins, make sure to get all your books or any supplemental course materials ready to go, so you can hit the ground running.
 If you are not familiar with the current learning platform, plan to watch a tutorial.
-If your course has a Virtual Mentor, they will be on board, ready to answer any navigational questions.
 Academic questions should be directed to your professor.

 Check your internet connection and technology